Zaniew1/NEXT-PhotographySite/README.md

    - Server side redering (Next);
    - Adding, editing and deleting photos, with different parameters like size , orientation, description (Firebase Storage and Firebase Database);
    - Logging in to an admin page (Firebase Auth);
-   -

-## Technologies
-   - React
-   - Typescript
-   - Next
-   - CSS
-   - Firebase
-## Setup

-## Features
+   - Editing price list, adding new elements
 ## Testing
    To test CRUD features please navigatge to https://react-photography-site.vercel.app/login and log in with the details below:
-   - login : admin
+   - login : admin@gmail.com
-   - password : admin
+   - password : admin1

 ## Sources
   This app was created thanks to Max Schwazmuller's course "Next & React", and PedroTech channel on youtube and his firebase tutorial "CRUD Tutorial Using React + Firebase"